tsileo/camlipy/README.rst

 **Mars 20 2013**

 - Ported rollsum to a C extension with swig, 30 seconds speedup for a 5MB files.
+- Now uses ujson (faster) instead of simplejson
+- Skip file chunking for small files that fit in one chunk

 Development